afuad123/codereview1/README.md

 - Does the code provide reasonable results for a wide range of test cases, especially including any potential edge cases?

-### The ScrabbleSet class
+### Attributes
-Should have attributes that allow the object to store the following information.
-Do not initialize any of these attributes when you declare them.
-That will be done in a constructor.
+Allow the object to store the following information:

- - A list of Tile objects for the letters and the blank tile.
-The blank tile should be represented by a space, ' '.
+ - A list of Tile objects for the letters and the blank tile--it should be represented by a space, ' '.

- **Contains an ArrayList object named "tiles" that stores all 27 types of tiles.**
  - A list that provides a count of each letter in the Scrabble set.

+ **Contains an ArrayList object named "tiles" that stores all 27 types of tiles.
+However, there is not a separate list for objects and count, but rather one list with TileInSet object which are constructed to have both the tile type and count contained within it.
+This format means that there doesn't need to be two array variables to store the different types of info, making the program more efficient and less complicated.
+Therefore, tiles still checks off both specifications.**

 Use arrays or ArrayList objects for each attribute; do not use any other kind of data structures.

-### You will need two constructors.
+**The code correctly uses an ArrayList object.**

+### Constructors

  - One constructor should take one parameter, the language for the Scrabble set.
 At this time, you only need to implement building a Scrabble set for standard English.
 You can find the count of each tile in Wikipedia, among other places.
 (This Scrabble set has 100 tiles.)

+ **The first defined ScrabbleSet constructor, scrabbleSet(language) takes a String "language" parameter, and builds an English ScrabbleSet accordingly.
+However, it doesn't specify that the set it builds is specifically for English nor does it provide an alternative output if the parameter is a language either than English.**

+ A 1 9
+B 3 2
+C 3 2
+D 2 4
+E 1 12

+A 1 9
+B 3 2
+C 3 2
+D 2 4
+E 1 12

+**For example, the above lines of code are the results of printing out a Spanish set first, and then an English set.
+Both are the same, even though that is incorrect; furthermore, there is no error message returned for the Spanish set (even though that should be done).
+However, the constructor does have code that prints out an error message if the number of total tiles does not add up to 100.
+Because no error message was printed out, the constructor satisfies the 100 total tiles specification.**
  - One constructor should take no parameters and build a Scrabble set with each letter having a random value for the count, subject to the following conditions.
     - The total number of tiles must be exactly 100.
+(1)
     - Each letter (and the blank) must have at least one tile associated with it.
+(2)
     - The points assigned to each letter should not be modified.
- - You can add other reasonable rules, such as a maximum count that no letter can exceed.

-### You will need at least the following two methods
+(3)

+**The second constructor, scrabbleSet(), takes no parameters.
+It does not modify the number of points for each tile, checking off condition 3.
+When printing out the components of a random ScrabbleSet object, this is an sample output:**

+A 1 5
+B 3 2
+C 3 4
+D 2 2
+E 1 4
+F 4 4
+G 2 3
+H 4 2
+I 1 2
+J 8 4
+K 5 5
+L 1 3
+M 3 3
+N 1 2
+O 1 6
+P 3 3
+Q 10 3
+R 1 8
+S 1 8
+T 1 3
+U 1 3
+V 4 1
+W 4 3
+X 8 8
+Y 4 3
+Z 10 5
+' '  0 1

+**It prints in the format Tile, Point, Count.
+For all tile objects in the set, there is at least one tile of each type, as shown in the sample out.
+The constructor does this by implementing a for loop that loops from i = 0 to i = 72 (not sure what the significance of 72 holds).
+This satisfies condition 2.
+To check whether the set has exactly 100 tiles, a for loop is implemented that adds together the total tileCount of each tile object and stores it in a "totalTiles" variable.
+If totalTiles does not equal 100, an error message will print.
+Because no error message is printed in the sample output, the total number of tiles adds up to a 100 (verified by adding up all the tileCounts).
+This satisfies conditions 1.
+There does not appear to be code that sets a max amount of each type of tile.**

+### Methods

  - A toString method that provides a well-formatted String representation of the object.
  - A method that takes one String parameter which will contain a word.
 The method will return the number of points for the word in Scrabble based on the letter counts in the ScrabbleSet object and the point values for each Tile object.

-As a first step, just use the letter tiles and ignore the blank tiles.
+    - As a first step, just use the letter tiles and ignore the blank tiles.
-If a word is invalid, either because it has non-letter characters or because it has more instances of any single letter than is present for that letter in the Scrabble set, the method should return 0.
+    - If a word is invalid, either because it has non-letter characters or because it has more instances of any single letter than is present for that letter in the Scrabble set, the method should return 0.